bow-simulation/virtualbow-website/docs/contact.md

 disable_toc: true

-## Contact and Support
+## Contact & Support
 ---

-VirtualBow is developed by [Stefan Pfeifer](mailto:Stefan Pfeifer<s-pfeifer@gmx.net>).
-Feel free to contact me with any questions, ideas or remarks about the program.
+Hi, my name is Stefan Pfeifer.
+I'm an archer and mechanical engineer from Germany and the main developer behind VirtualBow.
+Feel free to contact me at [s-pfeifer@gmx.net](mailto:s-pfeifer@gmx.net) if you have any questions, ideas or remarks about the program.

+There are also a few other places for support and discussion:

+- [Issue tracker](https://github.com/bow-simulation/virtualbow/issues) on GitHub: Bug reports and feature requests
+- [Discussions](https://github.com/bow-simulation/virtualbow/discussions) on GitHub: Questions, ideas and announcements about the development
-You can also visit our subreddit [r/VirtualBow](https://www.reddit.com/r/VirtualBow) for news, support and general discussion of anything related to VirtualBow.
+- [r/VirtualBow](https://www.reddit.com/r/VirtualBow) on Reddit: News, support and general discussion around VirtualBow

 <br>